 South Asia, also known as the Indian Subcontinent or Southern Asia, refers to the southern part of Asia, and includes the following countries: Sri Lanka, Pakistan, India, Nepal, the Maldives, Bhutan, Bangladesh, and Afghanistan.
-As of 2013, the region had a combined population of 1.749 billion, which represents approximately one-fourth of the world's population, and a nominal GDP of $ 3.12 trillion.
-Countries in the region joined together to form a regional economic cooperation named the South Asian Association for Regional Cooperation (SAARC).
-The region has a diverse economy, which range from poor countries to wealthy ones.
+Countries in the region are members of the South Asian Association for Regional Cooperation (SAARC).
+The region has a diverse economy, which ranges from poor countries to wealthy ones.
 India has the largest economy, but the fourth largest GDP per capita.
 Although Pakistan has the third lowest GDP per capita, it has the second largest economy.
 Bangladesh and Sri Lanka have the third and fourth largest economies, and the fifth and second largest GDP per capita, respectively.

 Three Poorest Countries in South Asia

 The three poorest countries per capita in South Asia are Afghanistan, Nepal, and Pakistan.

 The GDP of Afghanistan remains low despite the influx of foreign aid and remittances from the Afghan diaspora over the last decade.
 This low GDP per capita, which increases the cost of doing business and reduces competitiveness, can be explained by a few factors, including: insecurity, poor infrastructure, bad economic practices, political uncertainty, endemic corruption, poverty, and being landlocked.
 However, there are positive signs that the country's economy will grow.
 For example, the fall of the Taliban, increasing exports, huge mineral deposits, and increasing political will to tackle human poverty indicate that Afghanistan's future is bright.

 Nepal - $972